Airbus nears $7 bln Philippines order despite U.S. lobbying

-MANILA/PARIS, Aug 27 Airbus looks set to win a 50-jet order from Philippine Airlines Inc after U.S. support for Manila in a diplomatic dispute with China failed to give Boeing Co the multibillion-dollar deal, people familiar with the matter said.
+MANILA/PARIS Airbus looks set to win a 50-jet order from Philippine Airlines Inc after U.S. support for Manila in a diplomatic dispute with China failed to give Boeing Co (BA.N) the multibillion-dollar deal, people familiar with the matter said.

 The order, for approximately 40 narrowbody A320-family jets and 10 long-haul A330s, could net the European firm $7 billion at list prices but is expected to involve hefty discounts as lobbying adds fuel to an ongoing price war.